 C. Phillip McWane Endowed Chair in Pediatric Emergency Medicine

-Dr. Glaeser serves as the Vice Chair for Clinical Affairs for the Department of Pediatrics and Chairs the Credentials Committee for Children's Hospital.
-He is Division Director of Pediatric Emergency Medicine.
-He has a number of interests, one of which is improving pre-hospital care.
+Dr. Glaeser is a professor and serves as the Vice Chair for Clinical Services for the Department of Pediatrics.
+He is the Division Director of Pediatric Emergency Medicine.
+He is a member of the hospital’s IT Executive Committee and is the Past Chair of the National Registry of EMTs Board of Directors.
+He has a number of interests, one of which is improving the pre-hospital care of children.

 Mark Baker, M.D.